KILTprotocol/portablegabi-tutorial/src/2_attestation.md

 })

-// The attester should check the claim he is about to attest. const checkClaim = attestationRequest.getClaim()
+// The attester should check the claim he is about to attest. const receivedClaim = attestationRequest.getClaim()
+// do checks on receivedClaim

-// if everything checks out the attest issues an attestation. const {
+// if everything checks out the attester issues an attestation. const {
     // the attestation should be send over to the claimer. attestation,